 It is normal to have mild breast tenderness, slight bloating or achiness a few days before your period, but what if these become more severe or are accompanied by a myriad of other physically uncomfortable and emotionally disruptive symptoms?
 This cyclical occurrence of symptoms is referred to as Premenstrual Syndrome (PMS).
-Some examples of PMS symptoms are depression, irritability, anxiety, fatigue, insomnia, diarrhea or constipation, acne, food cravings, headaches, low back pain, and cramps.
+Some examples of PMS symptoms are depression, irritability, anxiety, fatigue, insomnia, diarrhea or constipation, acne ( look up for natural acne treatments), food cravings, headaches, low back pain, and cramps.
 PMS can have a dramatic effect on your quality of life, force you to make abrupt changes in your schedule and can even undermine your confidence.

 An estimated 3 out of 4 women experience some degree of PMS.
 Although PMS is common, that does not mean that it is normal and healthy.
 PMS symptoms are direct messages from the endocrine system that normal hormonal balance has been disrupted.
 It’s important to pay attention to those messages and not just try to mask the symptoms.